rust-lang/book/src/ch04-02-references-and-borrowing.md

 The statement `let y = &x.0` borrows `x.0` which removes write/own permissions from `x.0` and `x`.
 However, `x.1` still retains write permissions, so doing `x.1 += 1` is a valid operation.

 Returning to the Pointer Safety Principle, the goal of these permissions is to ensure that data cannot be mutated if it is aliased.
-Creating a reference to data ("borrowing" it) makes that data temporarily read-only until the reference is no longer used.
+Creating a reference to data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.

 <!-- The key thing to observe is that a variable's *type* is not the same as its *permissions*.
 A variable always has the same type, but its permissions will change depending on context.
 Specifically, a variable loses permissions when its contents are borrowed by a reference.
 It regains those permissions when the reference is no longer used.